DallanQ/race_for_the_galaxy/Manual.md

 Action: place and pay for a world, receiving any windfall as indicated. cost

-## Windfall World

-## Production World

-Blue, brown, and green worlds have a "moon" in a quadrant as an aid for color-blind players.
-(A reddish circle in the lower right is a Rebel world, see Galactic Imperium, back page.)

-Bonus: draw a card after placing a world.

-## Vps

-Worlds are worth victory points.

-A windfall is received once, when a world is first placed.

-Windfall goods are placed on top of worlds with colored halos around their costs.

-Military worlds (with red circles) must be conquered to be placed.

-## Defense

-To conquer a military world, the player's Military must equal or exceed its defense.
-The player then places the world for no cost.

-## Sample Military Powers

-A Contact Specialist allows a player to place a military world by paying for it, instead of conquering it.

-rftg_rules.indd

-.. :

-## Iv: Consume
+### IV: Consume

 Action: all players must use their consume powers, if they have any, to discard goods for victory point chips and/or card draws.

 Some powers consume several goods.
 Others consume goods of a specific kind.
 Some, such as Deficit Spending, consume cards, not goods, discarded from a player's hand.
-A few powers, such as New Economy, don't involve discarding anything; they

-simply take effect during a Consume phase.
+A few powers, such as New Economy, don't involve discarding anything; they simply take effect during a Consume phase.

 Goods are discarded face down (without examining them).
 Each good being discarded applies to only one consume power.
 A good may or may not be on the world consuming it.
 If a consume power could consume several possible goods, the player chooses which good(s) to consume.